SMC242/uni-notes/cs/Software Development/Paradigms/Functional Programming Terms.md

 This is an index of terms used in [[Functional Programming Map|Functional Programming]].
 They like their jargon...

+# Referential traansparency
+- When you can replace code with a value
+- [[Functional Reduction]] is a method of doing this

 # Side effect
 - Something that affects state outwith the function
 - Side effects must be used at some point in any app, otherwise it would do nothing